 - On the other hand, the query refers to the text that'll process the specific information from the set of data.
 In this, you should use quotation marks as these are strings of the cells or columns of the data.

-Another way that Google sheets can help you is via a content calendar spreadsheet.
+Another way that Google sheets can help you is via a content calendar spreadsheet, which is an important part of your SEO management job.
 Instead of using scattered and various apps or places to plan your content, Google sheets helps streamline your content plan.
-With a systematic plan, it’ll be easier for you to create successful blogs or content.
+With a systematic plan, it'll be easier for you to create pillar content or content with cluster keywords.

-Just open your Google sheets file and all the data from blogs to publish on what date is all there.
-Here’s how you can make your content calendar in Google sheets:
+Just open your Google sheets file and all the data from blog to publish on what date is all there.
+Here's how you can make your content calendar in Google sheets:

 - First, create your mini-calendar in your Google sheets file, which you can place on the left side of the sheet.
 That way, you can quickly check on the dates or days of the month to plan your content.
 If you're more on visuals, you can color the date in which you've got something to do.